ueberdosis/tiptap/docs/api/extensions/floating-menu.md

 Default: `null`

 ### tippyOptions
-Under the hood, the `BubbleMenu` uses [tippy.js](https://atomiks.github.io/tippyjs/v6/all-props/).
+Under the hood, the `FloatingMenu` uses [tippy.js](https://atomiks.github.io/tippyjs/v6/all-props/).
 You can directly pass options to it.

 Type: `Object`